Skip to main content

 Further assurances and cooperation obligations should require the assignor to execute all documents necessary to perfect the assignment, including USPTO assignment forms, Copyright Office transfer documents, and trademark assignment recordation forms.
 The agreement should grant the assignee power of attorney to execute such documents on the assignor's behalf.

 Indemnification provisions should allocate risk for IP infringement claims, breaches of representations, and undisclosed encumbrances.
-The agreement should address employee and contractor IP assignment chains to ensure the assignor had clear title to assign.
+The agreement should address employee and contractor IP assignment chains to confirm the assignor had clear title to assign.

 Frequently Asked Questions